XOBXOB/XOBXOB_Arduino/README.md

-XOBXOB\_Arduino\_Ethernet
+XOBXOB\_Arduino
 =====================

-Arduino Library for XOBXOB using the Ethernet Shield
+Arduino Library for XOBXOB.
+Currently supports the Ethernet Shield

-he XOBXOB library supports the XOBXOB Internet of Things service by simplifying communication through a single Arduino object, the XOBXOB.
+The XOBXOB library supports the XOBXOB Internet of Things service by simplifying communication through a single Arduino object, the XOBXOB.

 Download the zip file here.
 Then, to load library in the Arduino IDE, see the instructions on http://www.Arduino.cc

 See the sample application XOBXOB_LightOnLightOff to see an example of how to connect your Arduino to XOBXOB.
 What follows is a description of the library and each of its methods.

 ####Create a XOBXOB object:
-XOBXOB x ([mac], [APIKey])
+XOBXOB_Ethernet x ([mac], [APIKey])
 [mac] is the mac address of your Ethernet Shield (usually on a sticker)
 [APIKey] is the APIKey for your account.
 You can find it when you log into your dashboard.